 Five fast clicks power the unit on.
 Three clicks change the temperature setting—pretty standard, although that’s where the standard part ends.

-The Dipper offers three temperature settings, but that’s not the end to the variety you get from it.
+The Dipper offers three temperature settings (blue is low, green is medium, and red is high), but that’s not the end to the variety you get from it.
 You can get the vape pen experience with its dual quartz rod atomizer, but you can also swap that out for the nectar collector.

 The stem attachment gives you a more classical dabbing experience, and it works for most concentrates.
 Just dip the nectar collector into the concentrate and take complete control of how much you enjoy.